jeremyhsimons/CI_PP1_FATMC/README.md

 ## Testing
 ### Debugging
+The site was debugged using Google Chrome Developer tools.
+The site was also tested using the following browsers:
+* Google Chrome
+* Mozilla Firefox
+* Microsoft Edge

+The site was tested on the following devices:
+* Lenovo Ideapad 520S (Windows 10)
+* Huawei PSmart 2019 (EMUI version 12.0.0)

 ### Validation
 #### **HTML**
 All HTML files were validated using the [w3c vaildation service](https://validator.w3.org/).
 All pages passed with no errors and no warnings.